ministryofjustice/hmpps-github-actions/docs/workflow-migration.md

 This is intended to be a 'get you started' process, although it may well be that other common components are added to the migration if there are common elements.

+### Other documentation

+More information on the process of migrating to Github Actions (including required Cloud Platform configurations) can be found in the [HMPPS Shared Tooling Tech Docs](https://tech-docs.hmpps.service.justice.gov.uk/shared-tooling/migrating-to-GHA/)

 ## Components
 The migration script solely to translate the **build-test-and-deploy** jobs under **workflows:** in `.circleci/config.yml`:
 ```